MM520J/reactcircleci/projects/project2b/GRADESCOPE_SUBMIT.md

 To install the new `submit` command complete the following steps:

   1. Update your `opam` repository by running: `opam update`
-  2. Install the new ver
+  2. Install the new version of submit by running: `opam instal